Tom Sullivan | February 3, 2021

 Watson said he envisions health care as a whole will be at 50-50 in three years when combining video visits and remote monitoring.
 Tia co-founder and Chief Operating Officer Felicity Yost said her organization achieved a 50-50 split and has stabilized there since June 2020, and Privia Health CEO Shawn Morris said it is in a similar range.

 “All the major players are rolling out digital-only products and that’s going to push this forward so I think 40-50 percent virtual will come pretty easily in the next few years,” Morris said.
-“There will be more monitoring, remote diagnostics, there are going to be so many tools we all thought were possible that become a routine part of care.”
+“There will be more monitoring, remote diagnostics, there are going to be so many more tools than we all thought were possible that become a routine part of care.”

 With so many new and emerging tools for providing care alternatives outside traditional clinical settings, the people, groups and systems that embrace those will ultimately succeed over those that do not by meeting consumer expectations.
 But health care leaders will be faced with a number of questions as they continue on that journey.